HOW TO PROTECT CHILDREN FROM ENTANGLEMENT.

 4. CPSC also recommends that when you install window coverings, adjust the cords to their shortest length possible.
 When you order new custom window coverings, specify that you want a short cord.

 I would strongly recommend automated upgrades for those who have manual lift/control options, for first-time buyers, and for those thinking of a change in window treatments.
 They’re THE safest option available, and combined with the latest tax benefits offered to those using motorized shades, they’re unbeatable.
 Not least that they are available at ridiculously low rates!
-For me, my child’s safety is paramount, and since window coverings themselves are sold at such competitive rates, motorization is a foregone conclusion!
+For me, my child’s safety is paramount, and since child proof blinds are sold at such competitive rates, motorization is a foregone conclusion!

 And last of all, Zebrablinds only supply custom blinds, shades, shutters, and draperies from the most reputed of brands, like Graber, Comfortex, Norman and Crown etc, who are wholly committed to CPSC norms and customer satisfaction.